OpenSmock/Molecule/README.md

 MyComponentClass stop.
 ```

-Component can be identified with a name.
+Components can be identified with a name.
 To start a component with a specific name:

 ```smalltalk
 componentA := MyComponentClass start: #componentA.